Lyme Disease UK patient ambassadors are members of our Online Community and are available for interviews.

 Former Sales/Business Development Manager

-Samantha has two children with Lyme disease, her youngest son having been ill for more than three years sincebeing bitten by a tick in their local park in Windsor, when he was only nine.
+Samantha’s son has Lyme disease, having been ill for more than five years since being bitten by a tick in their local park in Windsor, when he was only nine.
 He later had a bone tumour removed from the site of the bite, and it took eighteen months to get a diagnosis of Lyme disease.
 At age ten, he became unable to read, struggled with speech and writing, and had a myriad of chronic pain and fatigue symptoms which left him housebound and unable to attend school.
 Campaigning for awareness and research into better diagnostic testing and treatment has become a passion for Samantha.